cgrymala/extended-super-admins/readme.txt

 == Upgrade Notice ==

 = 0.3a =

 The previous version was missing all subfolders.
 This is a necessary upgrade to get the plugin working properly.

 == Changelog ==

+= 0.4a =
+* Plugin now retrieves information about each capability (where available) from the WordPress Codex

 = 0.3a =

 The "stable" copy of 0.2a was missing all subfolders.
 Corrected this issue.

 = 0.2a =